outragedpinkracoon/outragedpinkracoon.github.io/_posts/2021-04-27-other-companies-hiring-processes-are-costing-you.md

 Make sure the pass/fail criteria is absolutely as clear and unambiguous as it possibly can be and that more than one person is involved in the assessment of it.

+> What if we just ditch the code test and look at their work on Github?
-Before you go subbing in a review of a applicant’s Github profile remember that 95% of open source contributors are men (see the Better Allies hiring book for reference) and women and nonbinary folks tend to have a difficult time in that space.
-It assumes that someone has the time and privilege to be doing that outside of work, so do this with serious caution.
+Tread very cautiously here.
+Remember that [95% of open source contributors are men](https://www.amazon.co.uk/Better-Allies-Approach-Hiring/dp/1732723338), women and nonbinary folks tend to have a difficult time in that space.
+It also assumes that someone has the time and privilege to be doing that outside of work, so do this with serious caution.

 ## Elitist Hiring says: We're All Rockstars At Hiring
 The elitist school of hiring believes that they can have a set of 'male and pale' interviewers that have never had any training or experience in doing interviews.
-The company is so elite that everyone should want to work there right, so why do you even need to try.
-If you've already attracted World Class talent into your Elite Club what is there to worry about?
+The company is so elite that everyone should want to work there right?
+So why do you even need to try?
+If you've already attracted 'World Class talent' into your team what is there to worry about?

 A lot, it turns out.

 As a woman, I've gone through many interviews where I haven't seen another non-male or non-white interviewer.
 This is instantly alienating and makes me think 'I don't belong here'.

-Worse, a lot of interviewers give no attention to putting the applicant at ease, or making them feel welcome and supported.
-I’ve failed many an interview not because I was wrong for the job, but because the interviewers or the process failed to get the best out of me.
+A lot of interviewers give no care to putting the applicant at ease, or making them feel welcome and supported or helping them feel that they want them to be at their best.
+I've failed interviews in the past not because I was wrong for the job, but because the interviewers or the process failed to get the best out of me.

-This has a real tangible effect on diverse hiring - meeting someone of the same gender, age or race as themselves resulted in a 50% increase in the odds a woman would be hired for a position at Cisco.
+This has a real tangible effect on diverse hiring - meeting someone of the same gender, age or race as themselves resulted in a [50% increase](https://www.amazon.co.uk/Better-Allies-Approach-Hiring/dp/1732723338) in the odds a woman would be hired for a position at Cisco.

 Interviewing is not a chance to strut your stuff and feed your ego.
 It's a time to be kind and supportive of others while they are in an extremely vulnerable position.
 ## Compassionate Hiring Says: We Pride Ourselves On Our Process